Site icon The Chili Life

 Table of Contents

-If you’re more interested in how long chili is good for in the fridge, it is about 4-5 days depending on the protein you use.
+If you’re more interested in how long chili lasts in the fridge, it typically lasts about 4-5 days, depending on the type of protein used.

 How Long Does Homemade Chili Oil Last?

-If you make your own chili oil at home, you might wonder how long you can keep it before it goes bad.
+If you make your own chili oil at home, you may wonder how long it can be stored before it goes bad.
 The answer depends on several factors, such as the type of oil, the freshness of the ingredients, the sterilization of the jars, and the storage conditions.
-In general, homemade chili oil can last for up to six months if stored properly.
+Generally, homemade chili oil can last up to six months when stored properly.
 However, it is best to use it within three months for optimal flavor and quality.

 To make your homemade chili oil last longer, follow these tips: